-One of the fascinating things about the study of herbal medicines is getting to see how a single plant has been perceived and used across various regions, herbal traditions, and time periods.
+One of the fascinating things about the study of herbal medicines is getting to see how a single plant has been perceived and used across various regions, herbal traditions and time periods.
 Frequently, plants are known universally for their core characteristics and are applied throughout various traditions in similar ways.
-However, there are examples of herbs that have widely diverse and hotly debated indications; chaste tree, also known as Vitex agnus castus, is one such herb.
+However, there are examples of herbs that have widely diverse and hotly debated indications; Vitex, also known as Chaste tree berry, is one such herb.

-Chaste tree medicine comes from shrubby bushes or small trees with tender leaves and speckled flowers.
-The berry is the most common part of the plant used today although in Ancient Greece the leaves were added to wine, and the branches used to make furniture.
+Vitex medicine comes from shrubby bushes or small trees with tender leaves and speckled flowers.
+The berry is the most common part of the plant used today, although in Ancient Greece the leaves were added to wine and the branches were used to make furniture.

 Have you ever received conflicting recommendations about how and when to use Vitex?
 The truth is, there is disagreement in the herbal community surrounding the specific applications of this herb.
 Some say it is strictly for boosting progesterone, some say it is over promoted, and some say it influences the pituitary, resulting in normalization of estrogen and progesterone balance.
 According to Dr. Christiane Northrup, "A decline in progesterone is the first hormonal change to cause symptoms in a woman approaching menopause."
 With this information, many holistic practitioners view Vitex as an ideal choice for supporting menopausal discomforts.
 However, it is not recommended if a woman is already taking Hormone Replacement Therapy.